-Drylines sometimes exhibit complicated structures.
 For instance, sometimes drylines are associated with a stepwise decrease in dewpoint temperatures instead of the more common monotonic decrease.

-As a result, multiple drylines are analyzed on a surface map with spacing of $\sim 10-50$ km.
+As a result, multiple drylines are analyzed on a surface map with spacing of \sim 10-50 $\rm km.$

 It is still not clear why multiple drylines can exist on one day, while a single, well-defined dryline occurs on another.

-Another feature sometimes associated with drylines is the dryline bulge (a meso- $\beta$ phenomena):
+Other features associated with drylines are dryline bulges and waves.

+These are meso- β phenomena.

-- The bulge is associated with locally enhanced convergence and its cause is not well understood. - Downward mixing of locally faster momentum aloft could lead to a bulge. - An example of one such a region is a jet streak. - The ageostrophic motions and transverse circulations associated with the exit region of a jet streak might explain why bulges are associated with increased low-level convergence. - Specifically, the region poleward of the bulge is often home to storm formation, which coincides with the left exit region of a jet streak. - A local maximum in surface sensible heat flux can lead to deeper vertical mixing, bringing strong westerly momentum aloft to the surface.
+The bulge is associated with locally enhanced convergence and its cause is not well understood.

+Downward mixing of locally faster momentum aloft (e.g., jet streak) could lead to a bulge.

+The ageostrophic motions and circulations associated with the exit region of a jet streak might explain why bulges are associated with increased low-level convergence.

+Specifically, the region poleward of the bulge is often home to storm formation, which coincides with the left exit region of a jet streak.
-2300 UTC 22 May 2007

-Figure 4: Surface analysis at 2300 UTC 22 May 2007 in western Kansas.
-A dryline bulge is evident.
-[From Markowski and Richardson]

-3.4.5 The Dryline as a Focus of Convection
+A local maximum in surface sensible heat flux can lead to deeper vertical mixing, bringing strong westerly momentum aloft to the surface.
 Drylines are one of the most important airmass boundaries in the Great Plains since this region experiences the greatest frequency of severe convective weather in the world.

 Storms can form in the dry air just to the west of the dryline, co-located with the ascending branch of the thermally-direct circulation.

 As the storms move eastward into the moist side of the dryline, they can either intensify due to large instabilities, or weaken if the capping layer is strong enough.
+Drylines are also prone to initiate isolated storms instead of the solid lines of storms often associated with cold fronts.